-Mrs Kim Salthouse, BA (Hons), M ED SEN, Cert.
-Ed, Dip SPLD, PGCPD
+Mrs Kim Salthouse, BA (Hons), M Ed.
+SEN, Cert.
+Ed.
+Dip SPLD, PGCD

 Head of School, Centre Academy East Anglia

 The Head of CAEA since 2010, Mrs Salthouse has devoted her professional life to special educational needs.
-She has created and directed SEN programmes, served as SENCo and Senior Teacher, sponsored an advice centre for parents of SEN children and developed curricula and assessment methods for children facing a variety of learning challenges.
-Mrs Salthouse is a specialist in teaching reading and in addition to her duties as Head, teaches literature and recently pioneered a new course in Great Books.
+She has created and directed SEN programmes, served as SENCo and Senior Year Teacher, sponsored an advice centre for parents of SEN children and developed curricula and assessment methods for children facing a variety of learning challenges.
+Mrs Salthouse has a specialism Specific Learning Difficulties and in teaching reading.
+In addition to her duties as Head of School, Mrs Salthouse teaches literature and recently pioneered a new course in Great Books.
+She also serves as Tutor for the American High School Diploma students.

 Head of School, Centre Academy London

 Proprietor: The Centre Academy Schools are owned by the M&M Murphy Partnership.
 The Murphy Family has a long tradition of supporting initiatives in education.
-Tel.
-07596 338771
+The Partnership’s details may be obtained through the main school offices: CAL: 0207 7382344; CAEA: 01449 736404.